6 Religious Trauma Examples [According to a Therapist]

 Spiritual Abuse

 Spiritual abuse is a specific form of religious trauma where an authority figure (such as a religious leader, parent, or mentor) uses their power to control, manipulate, or harm others under the guise of spiritual guidance.
-This can include using scripture or religious teachings to justify abusive behavior, demanding absolute obedience, public shaming or punishing those who question or challenge authority. when Spiritual abuse occurs it often results in deep emotional scars and can undermine a person's trust in themselves, others, and their spirituality.
+This can include using scripture or religious teachings to justify abusive behavior, demanding absolute obedience, public shaming, or punishing those who question or challenge authority.
+When spiritual abuse occurs, it often results in deep emotional scars and can undermine a person's trust in themselves, others, and their spirituality.

 Both religious trauma and spiritual abuse can have lasting effects on a person's mental health, self-esteem, and overall well-being.
 Healing from these experiences involves recognizing the harm, understanding its impact, and working through the emotional and psychological wounds in a supportive, compassionate environment.